Vauxhall Grandland X SUV (2017 - ) review

 How powerful is it?

-There are two turbocharged engines to choose from in the Grandland X – a 1.2-litre petrol unit and a 1.6 diesel.
-On paper, they look similar in terms of power and performance, and both do a very decent job of getting the car around.
+There are three turbocharged engines to choose from in the Grandland X – a 1.2-litre petrol unit, a 1.5 diesel - both with 130 horsepower - and a 2.0-litre diesel with 177 horsepower.
+We've tried the first two, and on paper, they look similar in terms of power and performance, and both do a very decent job of getting the car around.
 Despite its apparently small size, the 1.2-litre petrol doesn’t struggle at all, responding well across the rev range and every bit as quick as similarly powerful engines in rival cars.
 Against the clock, it’s quicker than the slightly less powerful diesel, but it doesn’t feel that way on the road.
 That’s because the diesel has considerably more pulling power, which means it feels easier to drive, as it responds more quickly and doesn’t need working as hard as the petrol engine for the same performance.
 The standard manual gearbox isn’t the slickest.

 How much will it cost me?